alber999/recruitment-challenges/README.md

 # Modules description

-For detailed informationa about agteway service and client webapp follow the links below
+For detailed information about gateway service and client webapp follow the links below

 See **Gateway Service** documentation: